iOS18Update/Jailbreak/README.md

 #### Support for 20+ Repositories and Sources (All are brand-new) ####

 After installing Cydia 2 through the HacknSnow iOS 18 online jailbreak tool, you can experience an official repo collection.
 These repos are filled with the most popular [iOS 18 jailbreak apps](https://cydia2.com/cydia-for-iphone/), tweaks, games, jailbreak tools, and productivity-enhancing apps.
-These repos can be purchased in the Cydia 2 app or on the [official Cydia 2 repo page](https://cydia2.com/best-cydia-repos/).
+These repos can be purchased in the Cydia 2 app or on [official Cydia2 repo page](https://cydia2.com/best-cydia-repos/).

 #### Useful Tweaks Collection (Supports Both Non-Jailbroken and Jailbroken Devices) ####